The Technology of Tears

-The music
+Content

 On The Technology of Tears, Fred Frith continues his exploration of world dance music he began on Gravity and Speechless, this time supplementing traditional instrumentation with digital technology to generate patterns, pulses and noise.
 Samples are used throughout, accompanied by horns, sporadic percussion and wordless vocals.
 The album is a mix of musique concrète, folk music and improvisation.

+The three-movement Technology of Tears suite was commissioned by Rosalind Newman.
+She had previously used parts of Frith's Gravity and Skeleton Crew's Learn to Talk to choreograph sequences for her dance company.
+For Technology of Tears, Frith worked closely with Newman.
+He explained:

+She kind of gave me an idea of the sort of direction she wanted me to start from, and we planned out a structure of the piece, and then I would go and work on it and bring back my work.
+And she would criticize it and we would edit it together...
+It was a very important learning process for me because I had never worked with a non-musician in that way...
+Sometimes she would make a suggestion that I really wouldn't like, but in the end, with compromise on both sides, we both ended up being pretty happy with the result.

 On the first part of the Technology of Tears suite, Frith experiments with Henry Kaiser's newly acquired synclavier, at the time the state-of-the-art sampling and processing technology.
 On parts two and three of the suite Frith plays mostly "low-grade" instruments with added samples by turntablist Christian Marclay.
 Jigsaw is a collection of dozens of musical cells, "each recorded separately in increments of between 3 and 12 measures; all at the same tempo, and in the same key".
 The intention was that the modules could be assembled in any order to create the final piece.
-The reason for this approach was that Rosalind Newman had requested that many changes be made, and with Jigsaw she could arrange the segments how she wished.
+The reason for this approach was that Newman had requested that many changes be made, and with Jigsaw she could arrange the segments how she wished.
 In the end, she accepted Frith's demonstration sequence as the final piece.